wilfb-debug/gcp-secure-cloudrun-api/README.md

 # Secure Cloud Run API on Google Cloud (IAM-Protected)

+## Architecture Overview
+This solution uses a serverless architecture built around Cloud Run and Artifact Registry.

 ## Overview
 This project demonstrates how to design, deploy, and secure a containerised API on Google Cloud Run using modern cloud-native security principles.